uktrade/iigb-beta-content/content/beta/regions/north-west/quotation/en_US.md

 ---
 source: Mark Gregory, Chief Economist, EY
 ---
-"Leading the way is the north west"
+Leading the way is the north west"